MohammadAli-Balaj/Neo4j/README.md

-This repository is for educational purposes, focused on graph theory and Neo4j.
+<h2>This repository is designed for educational purposes, with a focus on graph theory and Neo4j.</h2>

-To download the world cities data, go to: [https://simplemaps.com/data/world-cities](https://simplemaps.com/data/world-cities)
+To download the World Cities dataset, please visit: [Simple Maps - World Cities Data](https://simplemaps.com/data/world-cities).